 Over the years, the WTO has ruled that both sides unfairly subsidized their aircraft makers.

-Last year, the WTO's appeals body upheld a 2016 ruling that the EU had supported Airbus with subsidized loans for the development of new aircraft — the A380 superjumbo and the A350 twin-aisle jet.
-The world body also found that the loans which were repayable on delivery amounted to illegal assistance.
+In 2018, the WTO's appeals body upheld a 2016 ruling that the EU had supported Airbus with subsidized loans for the development of new aircraft — the A380 superjumbo and the A350 twin-aisle jet.
+The world body also found that the loans, which were repayable on delivery, amounted to illegal assistance.

-Ruling on the US sanctions request, the WTO has allowed the US to impose tariffs on up to $7.5 billion worth of EU goods, well below the US request.
+Ruling on the US sanctions request, the WTO in October 2019 allowed the US to impose tariffs on up to $7.5 billion worth of EU goods, the largest award in the trade body's history but well below the US request.
 The US trade office had estimated the harm from the EU subsidies to Airbus at $11 billion in trade each year.

-US officials later blamed the EU for not showing any interest in talks to resolve the dispute.
+So far, both sides have blamed each other for not showing any interest in talks to resolve the dispute.